Duafama/CityCare-A-Mobile-Application/README.md

 # CityCare – A Mobile Application

-CityCare is a Flutter-based mobile application that allows citizens to submit complaints, track city issues, and communicate with departments digitally.
+CityCare is a Flutter-based mobile application that allows citizens to submit complaints and track city issues.

 ## Features
 - User registration and login
-- Submit and manage complaints
+- Submit complaints
 - Admin dashboard for complaint management
 - Reports and department monitoring
 - Profile management